Simulation Study of the Space Charge Limit in Heavy-ion Synchrotrons: Beam loss due to magnet field errors

 \subsection{Including Space Charge}

-At first we employ again the FFSC model, the simulation results for the beam losses during the \SI{1}{\second} injection plateau are shown in Fig.~\ref{fig: tune diagram nonlinSC allerrs}.
+At first we employ again the FFSC model.
+The simulation results for the beam losses during the \SI{1}{\second} injection plateau are shown in Fig.~\ref{fig: tune diagram nonlinSC allerrs}.

-The central outcome of the full FFSC simulations is the identification of a stable low-loss working point area around $Q_x=18.95$, $Q_y=18.87$.
+The central outcome of the FFSC simulation scans at the nominal space charge strength of $\Delta Q_y^\text{SC}=-0.3$ is the identification of a low-loss working point area around $Q_x=18.95$, $Q_y=18.87$.
 This triangular area is limited by two solid constraints, namely the Montague resonance on top and the horizontal integer resonance $Q_x=19$ to the right.
 While not much can be done to overcome these two restrictions, the limitation at the lower end of the low-loss area is given by higher-order resonances reaching out due to space charge detuning, which can in principle be tackled.

 Figure~\ref{fig: tune diagram nonlinSC allerrs emittances} shows the vicinity of the identified (black) low-loss working point area and plots the average of horizontal and vertical emittance growth: red colours indicate a net increase and blue colours a net decrease in transverse emittance.
 While the strong beam losses within stop-bands often result in a net shrinking of transverse emittance, the situation looks favourable inside the low-loss area contour: the FFSC simulations predict an average transverse emittance growth of max.\ $10\%$.
 To be precise, the growths amount to some horizontal $\Delta \epsilon_x/\epsilon_x<5\%$ and vertical $\Delta \epsilon_y/\epsilon_y<15\%$.